 Additionally, new furnaces are created to operate with other high-efficiency HVAC products, such as air conditioners.
 The air conditioner blowers offer your heating system an extra lift so it can deliver cool air around your home efficiently.
 Special features like variable speed motors will also help decrease noise associated with operating your equipment and easily meet your family's airflow needs.

 The Department of Energy recently increased the minimum efficiency levels for air conditioners, heat pumps and packaged units created after Jan.
 1, 2015, since heating and cooling contributes significantly to a homes total energy usage.
-The requirements vary by region, so call Farnell Mechanical, Inc. for the efficiency standards for Opelika.
+The requirements vary by region, so call Farnell Mechanical, Inc. for the efficiency standards for Auburn and Opelika.

 Farnell Mechanical, Inc. offers a number of HVAC products with high-efficiency ratings, which can help cut back the amount of energy they require to operate.
 Aside from choosing products that have received Energy Star® certification or achieved high SEER ratings for air conditioners or AFUE ratings for furnaces, you might consider the following: